jlengrand/google-send-money-talk/slides/slides.md

 ---

-## Intent

-There can be several ways to request!

-polite, question, assertive, short, specific, generic, ...

----

-## Entities
+# Entities

-Parts of the **intent** needed to fulfill it
+- Parts of the **intent** needed to fulfill it

-Size, type, options, amount, person, location, ….
+- Size, type, options, amount, person, location, ….

-Can also help personalize
+- Can also help personalize the experience

 ---